-- · growth in EBITDA, calculated as adjusted operating profit or loss before depreciation and amortisation; - timing and quantum of future capital expenditure; - uncertainty of future technological developments; - long term growth rates; and - the selection of discount rates to reflect the risks involved.
+- growth in EBITDA, calculated as adjusted operating profit or loss before depreciation and amortisation; - timing and quantum of future capital expenditure; - uncertainty of future technological developments; - long term growth rates; and - the selection of discount rates to reflect the risks involved.

-Cash flows beyond 2017 have been extrapolated using a terminal growth rate of 1.5% (2012: 1.5%).
-The terminal growth rate was determined based on management's estimate of the long-term compound annual EBITDA growth rate, consistent with the assumption that a market participant would make.
-The post-tax discount rate applied to the projected cash flows is of 15.0% (2012: 13.5%).
-This rate reflects the current market assessments of the time value of money and management's assessment of the risks specific to projected cashflows.
+Cash flows beyond 2019 have been extrapolated using a terminal growth rate of 1.5% (2013: 1.5%).
+The terminal growth rate was determined based on management's estimate of the long term compound annual EBITDA growth rate, consistent with the assumption that a market participant would make.
+The post-tax discount rate applied to the projected cash flows is of 25.0% (2013: 15.0%).
+Pre-tax discount rate is of 33.8%.
+This rate reflects the current market assessments of the time value of money and management's assessment of the risks specific to the projected cash flows.

 Budgeted EBITDA was based on expectations of future outcomes taking into account current negotiations the Group has with prospective clients.
-Revenue growth was projected taking into account the estimated sales volumes for the next two years.
+Revenue growth was projected taking into account the estimated sales volumes for the next four years.

 The recoverable amount of the CGU was determined to be higher than its carrying amount.
-The selection of assumptions and estimates by management involves significant judgment and small changes in these assumptions could result in the determination of a recoverable amount which is materially different to the results obtained using the variables selected by the Group.
-This is particularly so in respect to the discount rate, timing of cashflows and growth rate used in the cash flow projections.
+The selection of assumptions and estimates by management involves significant judgment and small changes in these assumptions could result in the determination of a recoverable amount which is materially different to the results obtained using the variables selected by the Group and may lead to an impairment loss being recognised.
+This is particularly so in respect to the discount rate, timing of cash flows and projected level of operations used in the cash flow projections.